gered/gentoo-overlay/README.md

 used to have in my local ebuild repository, but I decided to put it here in this Git repository so I can easily sync changes to all my Gentoo systems.

-You probably don't want to use this.
-I reserve the right to break things randomly.
+**You probably don't want to use this.
+I reserve the right to break things randomly.**

 ### Usage

-If you ignored the above warning and want to continue, then add a new file `/etc/portage/repos.conf/gered.conf` with the following in it:
+Add a new file `/etc/portage/repos.conf/gered.conf` with the following in it:

 ```text
 [gered]